Laknath1996/Whole-Brain-Segmentation/README.md

 optimizer        : Adam

 The model was trained with the use of a GPU.

+The dataset (.mat format) can be found at :  https://drive.google.com/open?id=1YMpQPYITykcPh_Bk3aG48yEO38SDClFv The weights from the training can be found at : https://drive.google.com/open?id=1mjYzsuYSfP8Ldb6T0rX3wYSnw8V2ykoC

 A test image with its predicted brain mask is stated below.